Johnny Araya Monge

 Johnny Francisco Araya Monge (born 29 April 1957) is a Costa Rican politician.
-He was the mayor of the country's capital San José from 1998 to 2001 and again since 2003.
+He was the mayor of the country's capital San José from 1998 to 2013 and again from 2016 to 2024.
 He was also the co-president of the United Cities and Local Governments (UCLG) from 2010 to 2013.
-He is a member of the National Liberation Party (PLN) and was presidential candidate in the 2014 election.
+He is a member of the National Liberation Party (PLN) and was a presidential candidate in the 2014 election.

 Early life

 Johnny Araya was born in 1957.
 He is the nephew of Luis Alberto Monge, who was President of Costa Rica from 1982 to 1986.
 Araya graduated from the University of Costa Rica's Faculty of Agronomy in 1980.

 Career

 Araya worked as an agronomic engineer for many years.
 Elected councilor of the City of San José for the first time in 1982, he participated in the Harvard Institute for International Development's one-month program for mayors of Latin America and the Caribbean in 1992.